The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Print advertising

-There’s no denying that digital is the way for SaaS marketing.
+There’s no denying that digital is the best method for SaaS marketing.
 But print advertising can give you an edge if you want to reach an audience that doesn’t actively engage with campaigns on the internet.

-For example, you can get featured in leading industry publications or partner with notable influencers to build brand credibility and expand your reach.
+For example, if you can get featured in leading industry publications or partner with notable influencers, this can build brand credibility and expand your reach.
 You can also run print ads in newspapers, magazines, and even journals.

 Here’s how Mailchimp grabbed attention with an advertisement in a well-known magazine: